eisa22/rl_project_sac/README.md

 | Action Space | 4-dimensional continuous |
 | Observation Space | 39 (raw) + 3 (task one-hot) = 42 |

+### Asymmetric Actor-Critic Capacity (Larger Critic)

+We use asymmetric networks where the critic is larger than the actor.
+Concretely, the default multi-head configuration uses a smaller actor trunk and head (`--actor_hidden 256 256`, `--actor_head_hidden 128`) and a deeper, wider critic (`--critic_hidden 512 512 512`, `--critic_head_hidden 256`).

+Rationale:
+- In off-policy actor-critic methods, policy updates depend on accurate Q-value estimates.
+Under multi-task training, the value function must model a broader distribution of states and rewards, which can make the critic the bottleneck.
+- Empirically, giving the critic more capacity is a common stabilization heuristic and can improve sample efficiency for multi-task settings.

+References:
+- Haarnoja et al., 2018.
+"Soft Actor-Critic: Off-Policy Maximum Entropy Deep RL."
+- Fujimoto et al., 2018.
+"Addressing Function Approximation Error in Actor-Critic Methods."
+- Yu et al., 2019.
+"Meta-World: A Benchmark and Evaluation for Multi-Task and Meta RL."

 ### Hyperparameters

 | Parameter | Value | Rationale |